 The aim now is to introduce a syntactic (untyped) characterisation of processes that do not contain deadlocks due to the self-holding of resources; this is a simplified variant of Hold and Wait or Resource-Holding deadlocks.
 Our formulation of the property is such that it is preserved by reduction, and it has a simple, decidable, proof technique to verify if the property holds for a given process.
-In Sect.
-6 we discuss how we envision to tackle the general deadlock resolution problem for the π -calculus.
+In Section 6 we discuss how we envision to tackle the general deadlock resolution problem for the $\pi$ -calculus.
 We motivate first the formal definition through examples.
 Then present it rigourously and develop the proof technique.

 Resource self-holding deadlocks: motivation.
 In the following we analyse balanced, typable, self-hold and wait deadlocks while leaving type decorations implicit.
-Deadlocked processes like $(\nu a)(\nu b)(a(x).\overline{b}\langle \operatorname{true} \rangle \mid b(y).\overline{a}\langle \operatorname{false} \rangle)$ are not resource selfholding deadlocks, and are not addressed by our analysis technique.
+Deadlocked processes like $(\nu a)(\nu b)(a(x).\overline{b}\langle true \rangle \mid b(y).\overline{a}\langle false \rangle)$ are not resource self-holding deadlocks, and are not addressed by our analysis technique.
 Intuitively, a process exhibits a resource self-holding deadlock if both ends of a (private) channel appear in sequence - communication on that channel is not possible.
-The basic examples2 are the processes $(\nu a) \overline{a}\langle \operatorname{true} \rangle.a(y)$ and $(\nu a) a(y).\overline{a}\langle \operatorname{true} \rangle$, which contain a resource self-holding deadlock, since no communication on a can occur, as the co-actions appear in sequence, instead of in parallel.
-More intricate resource self-holding deadlocks include processes of the form $(\nu a)(\nu b)(\bar{b}\langle \mathsf{false}\rangle.(a(x).b(y) | \bar{a}\langle \mathsf{true}\rangle))$, or of the form
+The basic examples are the processes $(\nu a) \overline{a}\langle true \rangle.a(y)$ and $(\nu a) a(y).\overline{a}\langle true \rangle$ , which contain a resource self-holding deadlock, since no communication on a can occur, as the co-actions appear in sequence, instead of in parallel.
+More intricate resource self-holding deadlocks include processes of the form $(\nu a)(\nu b)(\overline{b}\langle false \rangle.(a(x).b(y) \mid \overline{a}\langle true \rangle))$ , or of the form